 LinuxSampler will answer by returning a comma separated string with the fill state of all disk stream buffers on that channel, or "NA" for not available in case the engine which is deployed doesn't support disk streaming.
 Each entry in the answer list will begin with the stream's ID in brackets followed by the numerical representation of the fill size (either in bytes or percentage).
+Note: due to efficiency reasons the fill states in the response are not in particular order, thus the frontend has to sort them by itself if necessary.

-- C: "GET CHANNEL BUFFER_FILL BYTES 4" - S: "[115]420500,[116]510300,[75]110000,[120]230700"
+C: "GET CHANNEL BUFFER FILL BYTES 4"

+S: "[115]420500,[116]510300,[75]110000,[120]230700"